Do you want to get more customers from your affiliate campaigns?

 The ultimate goal of your content is to help someone solve a problem (if not, then you should redo your whole content strategy).

 You should prioritize this goal because:

-This way, the article will have a practical value to the readers and give them useful ideas on how to solve a problem (find new recipes, cooking something new, etc.)
+This way, the article will have practical value to the readers and give them useful ideas on how to solve a problem (find new recipes, cook something new, etc.)

 Remember: online audiences aren’t interested in what you have to offer.
 Not a lot of people will be willing to click on affiliate links if they’re not relevant to the content.

 The best SEO affiliate copywriting ensures that the readers won’t even feel that you’re trying to sell them something.

 Here’s an example.
 The article that describes how to make a Chinese eggplant mentions that you need a wok to do it.